natebrennand/cpp_collections/TUTORIAL.md

 // [5,6,7,8,9]
 ```

-Now assuming you would like to return a Collection that can concatenate with another Collection we can do that the following way.
+We can also concatenate an arbitrary number of Collections together by using the `concat()` function.

 ```cpp
 auto a = range(5);